Alert Number: CA050900_11/18/19(11/20)

 Blanding, UT 84511

-The employer reported the following additional contact information was associated with the demand notice:
+Both reported the following additional contact information as associated with the demand notice:

 DFI warns Washington consumers:

 - Apex Servicing is not licensed as a collection agency by the Washington State Department of Licensing (DOL).
 Apex Servicing is not registered to conduct business in Washington State by the DFI, the Department of Revenue, or the Secretary of State.

 - Inbox Loan is not licensed by the Department to conduct business in Washington State.
 The Department previously issued a Consumer Alert about Inbox Loan, a company asserting to be owned by the Kashia Band of Pomo Indians of the Stewarts Point Rancheria, a federally recognized Indian Tribe.
 You can find this alert here: https://dfi.wa.gov/news/alerts.